robotframework/robotframework/doc/releasenotes/rf-3.2rc1.rst

   these usages, running tests tells you have you caught them all.
 - Use the `Tidy tool`__ to update data.
-It also changes data otherwise, so it is a good idea to check changes and possibly commit only changes relevant to for loops.
-Tidy updates the old for loop syntax to new one starting from Robot Framework 3.1.2.
+It also changes data otherwise, so it is a good idea to check changes and possibly commit only changes relevant to FOR loops.
+Tidy updates the old FOR loop syntax to new one starting from Robot Framework 3.1.2.
 - Use operating system search functionality to find `:FOR` (case-insensitively) as well as possible `: FOR` variant from test data files.
 Then update loops